kanawish/GDGTalk2013.UpAndRunningHamburgerAction/README.md

 ## Pits of doom?

 - Like scrum?
 Use post-its, avoid time consuming task managers.
 - ActionBarSherlock: we love it, but if you're lucky, by the time you have a shippable product, gingerbread will be dead.
-The time overhead isn't worth it.
+The time overhead might not be worth it.
-- RoboGuice, RoboElectric are awesome, but you don't have the time. :)
+- RoboGuice, RoboElectric are awesome, but in a hackathon, testing is probably not a priority, and while injection can make you faster, it won't if you have to teach everyone on your team how to use it.
-- Complex